base-org/pessimism/docs/etl.md

     class A,D orange
 ```

-It's important to note that the component graph used in the ETL is represented as a _DAG_ (Directed Acyclic Graph), meaning that no bipartite edge relationships should exist between two components (`c1`, `c2`) where `c1-->c2` && `c2-->c1`.
+**NOTE:** The component graph used in the ETL is represented as a _DAG_ (Directed Acyclic Graph), meaning that no bipartite edge relationships should exist between two components (`c1`, `c2`) where `c1-->c2` && `c2-->c1`.
 While there are no explicit checks for this in the code software, it should be impossible given that all components declare entrypoint register dependencies within their metadata, meaning that a component could only be susceptible to bipartite connectivity in the circumstance where a component registry definition declares inversal input->output of an existing component.

 ### Pipeline
 Pipelines are used to represent some full component path in a DAG based `ComponentGraph`.
-Pipelines are also used for spawning concurrent component event loops routines.
+A pipeline is a sequence of components that are connected together in a way to express meaningful ETL operations for extracting some invariant input for consumption by the Risk Engine.

+### Pipeline States
+- `Backfill` - Backfill denotes that the pipeline is currently performing a backfill operation.
+This means the pipeline is sequentially reading data from some starting height to the most recent block height.
+This is useful for building state dependendent pipelines that require some knowledge of prior history to make live assessments.
+For example, detecting imbalances between the native ETH deposit supply on the L1 portal contract and the TVL unlocked on the L2 chain would require indexing the prior history of L1 deposits to construct correct supply values.
+- `Live` - Live denotes that the pipeline is currently performing live operations.
+This means the pipeline is reading data from the most recent block height.
+- `Stopped` - Stopped denotes that the pipeline is currently not performing any operations.
+This means the pipeline is neither reading nor processing any data.
+- `Paused` - Paused denotes that the pipeline is currently not performing any operations.
+This means the pipeline is neither reading nor processing any data.
+The difference between `Stopped` and `Paused` is that a `Paused` pipeline can be resumed at any time while a `Stopped` pipeline must be restarted.
+- `Error` - Error denotes that the pipeline is currently in an error state.
+This means the pipeline is neither reading nor processing any data.
+The difference between `Stopped` and `Error` is that a `Error` pipeline can be resumed at any time while a `Stopped` pipeline must be restarted.

+### Pipeline Types
+There are two types of pipelines:

+**Live**
+A live pipeline is a pipeline that is actively running and performing ETL operations on some data fetched in real-time.
+For example, a live pipeline could be used to extract newly curated block data from a go-ethereum node.

+**Backtest**
+A backtest pipeline is a pipeline that is used to sequentially backtest some component sequence from some starting to ending block height.
+For example, a backtest pipeline could be used to backtest a _balance_enforcement_ invariant between L1 block heights `0` to `1000`.

 ### Pipeline UUID (PUUID)
 All pipelines have a PUUID that stores critical identification data.
 Pipeline UUIDs are used by higher order abstractions to: